What you're about to read

 Instagram users are only going to like and share content that looks amazing, you’ll have to try a lot harder than you do on Facebook or Twitter that’s for sure.

-I’ve only ran a few ads on Instagram and from what I noticed, they do end up costing a little more than Facebook, but that’s to be expected since the typical Instagram user is more likely to engage with content than Facebook
+I’ve only ran a few ads on Instagram and from what I noticed, they do end up costing a little more than Facebook, but that’s to be expected, as you can see in this article by Nosto which references how user-generated content drives higher engagement.

 If you’re looking for new ways to market and brand your business and create a lot of image content, I highly recommend to get your business on Instagram today!